All Products

 ) AS T

 If the WITHIN clause is not added, two matching sequences id=1, id=2 and id=3, id=4 are obtained.
 After the WITHIN clause is added, only the first matching sequence is obtained.
 This is because the time interval between Event A and Event B in the second matching sequence is 3 minutes.
-This time interval is longer than 2 minutes, which is specified in the WITHIN clause.
+This time interval is longer than 2 minutes that is specified in the WITHIN clause.
 The following output is returned:

 +-----+-----+------------------+------------------+